Shallow Water Demo

 The advantage of doing this is that the computational cost of solving the equations is reduced (compared to a full 3-D simulation).
 The flip side is that the results are less realistic, since a 2-D "height field" approach (which is essentially what this is) fundamentally cannot represent certain features, such as breaking waves, complex splash/spray patterns, etc.

-The equations themselves are well known and can be found in Acheson (1990) or on Wikipedia for example.
+The equations themselves are well known and can be found in Acheson 1990 (see references below) or on Wikipedia for example.

 How does this demo implement the shallow water equations?

-We use the method of Kurganov and Petrova (2007) to solve the equations.
+We use the method of Kurganov and Petrova 2007 (see references below) to solve the equations.
 The calculation is done on the GPU in three passes (per simulation timestep) using custom pixel shaders (implemented in HLSL).
 It runs in real time for reasonable mesh sizes.

 What about the graphics/rendering?

-The rendering has deliberately been kept fairly basic at the moment.
+The rendering has been kept fairly basic.
 The water and terrain are rendered as simple height field meshes.
 The water shader takes into account attenuation (deeper water appears darker), reflection (but only the sky and clouds are reflected, not the terrain), refraction (in an approximate way), and the Fresnel effect.

 Discussion